iota-community/one-command-tangle/README.md

      });
  }
  ```

-5. Set up the [IOTA Light Wallet](https://github.com/iotaledger/wallet/releases) to use your node at http://localhost:14265 with seed
+Instead of using the client libraries, you can configure the [IOTA Light Wallet](https://github.com/iotaledger/wallet/releases) to connect to your node at http://localhost:14265.
+Then, you can send and receive IOTA tokens on your network by interacting with the user interface.
-to gain full access to the 2.7Pi available on your testnet.

-## Notes

-- If you want to start Compass again after stopping it make sure to remove the `-bootstrap` line from `docker-compose.yml` before starting again.
+**Note:** If you want to start Compass again after stopping it, remove the `-bootstrap` flag from `docker-compose.yml` file before running the command again.

 ## Outstanding tasks